Kernix13/beginner-git-commands/README.md

 The `git push` command is used to send local commits to the master (or main) branch of the remote repository.
 But to use `git push` in the future you have to set something called an _upstream_, meaning where you want to push it to by default.
 That is why you use `-u`.
 The whole command `git push -u origin master` pushes your commits and sets the branch `master` as the origin for the location of `git push` in the future.

+The keyword `origin` means the branch you want to push to.
 Replace `master` with the branch where you want to push your changes when you’re _not_ intending to push to the master branch (See the Branch section).

 **NOTE**: You can add a second `-m` flag to your commit command to add a description: